vitogit/live_view_demo/README.md

 The idea is to show the power of Phoenix Live View so I tried to use no javascript.
 This currently allows you to add a new youtube playlist, play the playlist, stop the playlist and move to the next or previous video.
 This is done changing the variables of the youtube playlist, like autostart=1 to start the video , autostart=0 to stop it, index=index+1 to advance to the next video.
 Phoenix will reload the video when the video string changes.

+I have experience in Ruby on Rails but this is my first Phoenix project so probably a lot of the code needs improvements.
+If you have comments let me know I'm here to learn (Open an issue, create a new pr, etc).

 # Limitations

 Currently just the stop, play, next, prev buttons works.